Inventrom/boltiot-arduino-helper/README.md

-# Discription
+# Description
-This library reduces the effort required to interface and arduino to a bolt module.
+This library reduces the effort required to interface and Arduino to a Bolt module.
-The libraray supports hardware as well as software serial uarts, as such the bolt can be interfaced to the with any pins of the arduino.
-But it would be more robust to use hardware uart over software uart.
+The library supports hardware as well as software serial UARTs, as such the Bolt can be interfaced to with any pins of the Arduino.
+But it would be more robust to use hardware UART over software UART.
-By using this library, any data collected or processed by the arduino can be snet to the bolt cloud, without much programming.
+By using this library, any data collected or processed by the Arduino can be sent to the Bolt Cloud.

 # Installation steps
-Please follow the following steps to include the bolt library to arduino
+Please follow the steps to include the bolt library to arduino
 1. Click on clone or download button and download the zip
 2. Open Arduino IDE.
 3. Click on Sketch->Add Library->Add .Zip library.